Sarah Bryant (Virtua Fighter)

 Sarah Bryant (サラ・ブライアント, Sara Buraianto) is a character in the Virtua Fighter series of fighting games by Sega.
-She is a college student from San Francisco, California, who debuted in the original Virtua Fighter, brainwashed to try and kill her brother, and later tries to surpass him while seeking to take down the organization responsible.
-She has appeared in every game in the series including spinoff titles, and made several guest appearances in other games, notably in Tecmo Koei's Dead or Alive 5 as a playable character.
-In addition, she has been featured in various print media, as well as the Virtua Fighter anime.
+She is a college student from San Francisco, California, who debuted in the original Virtua Fighter, brainwashed to try to kill her brother, and later tries to surpass him while seeking to take down the organization responsible.
+She has appeared in every game in the series, including spinoff titles, and made several guest appearances in other games, notably in Tecmo Koei's Dead or Alive 5 as a playable character.
+In addition, she has been featured in various print media, and in the Virtua Fighter anime.

-Originally voiced by Lynn Harris, she was designed by Seiichi Ishii alongside director Yu Suzuki after a brainstorming session, and inspired by Sarah Connor from the Terminator franchise.
+Originally voiced by Lynn Harris, she was designed by Seiichi Ishii alongside director Yu Suzuki after a brainstorming session, and was inspired by Sarah Connor from the Terminator franchise.
 Her primary outfit, designed to serve as both combat-ready attire and a distraction for opponents, has remained consistent throughout the series with minimal changes.
 Sarah has been cited as one of the first Western female characters in Japanese fighting games, receiving much praise for her looks and character, and noted for her influence on the designs of later similar characters in other fighting game franchises.
-However, discussion and criticism has also arisen around the sexualization of her character done by both Sega themselves and gaming publications utilizing her image.
+However, discussion and criticism have also arisen around the sexualization of her character done by both Sega themselves and gaming publications utilizing her image.

 Conception and design

 Created during a brainstorming session by development team Sega AM2, her initial name was Anego (姉), signifying her role as fellow character Jacky Bryant's sibling who at this point was called Aniki (兄貴).
-Designed by Seiichi Ishii, he stated she was inspired by the Terminator franchise character Sarah Connor, though series creator Yu Suzuki refused to comment himself when asked if she was based on anyone.
-He did however label her his favorite character due to her ease of use, due to the fact she "fights aggressively: she does not stand still waiting for the opponent's move, but moves ahead.
+Designed by Seiichi Ishii, he stated she was inspired by the Terminator franchise character Sarah Connor, though series creator Yu Suzuki refused to comment when asked if she was based on anyone.
+He did, however, label her his favorite character due to her ease of use, due to the fact that she "fights aggressively: she does not stand still waiting for the opponent's move, but moves ahead.
 It fully reflects my personality."
 When asked what feelings Sarah was meant to invoke in a player, then Vice President of Product Development for Sega Eric Hammond stated it was up to the player, and they could either see her as the "damsel in distress" or the "bad girl" able to take care of herself, the latter of which he felt was a popular character trope in comic books.